 As was briefly mentioned under Bias, Digi caused an absolute uproar when they reviewed the all-cake, no-trousers cop-out that was Sonic 3, daring to give it a paltry 72%.
 At the time this was considered sacrilege, and Digi were branded as heretics by the magazines sitting intimately in Sega's lap and their small-minded minions.
 Thus started the almighty hate campaign involving the childish writers of such magazines, with a war raging on the Digi letters page between the brainwashed oafs and the pro-Digi lobby.

 The scars of these events are still apparent in the bitter writings of some of those mags' hideous love children (especially those published by EMAP, the main participants in the stoning with words).
 But you know what?
 As usual, Digi were right.
-The final endgame culminated in Digi writing a letter to the editors of Sega Magazine and Mean Machines (which either helpfully or interestingly were one and the same hell-spawn; Richard Leadbetter), explaining their position.
+The final endgame saw Digi writing a letter to the editor of Mean Machines, explaining their position.
 And finishing by calling him a Poo-head.
-And theres a lesson there for us all - don't mince your hairpiece (don't listen to the mouth-turds of corporate piggy-boys).
+And there's a lesson there for us all - don't mince your hairpiece (don't listen to the mouth-turds of corporate-sponsored piggy-boys).

 The summaries at the end of reviews used to have a small cryptic statement below the final score.
 This was usually a play on the title of the game and would either be used to describe the game itself, or (more than likely) just be there to confuse.
 Examples of these such as the Endorfun: "End Of Fun" link and Rayman: "Hoffman/Cruise joke" can be found on the quote-o-page: here.

 During the Digi Vs Sega Magazine/Mean Machines battle of Armageddon, the filth-soaked pages of said papery mags printed a number of scandalous lies and misleading anti-Digi missives from their acolites.
-These ranged from "jokes" about Digi from the intelligence-insulting mascot of Mean Machines, "Mean Yob" (dear God (!)), to suitably inarticulate, grammar-starved rants from irate twelve-year-olds, and propaganda in the form of unfunny, badly-drawn cartoon strips.
+These ranged from "jokes" about Digi from the intelligence-insulting mascot of Mean Machines, "Mean Yob" (sigh...), to suitably inarticulate, grammar-starved rants from irate twelve-year-olds, and propaganda in the form of unfunny, badly-drawn cartoon strips.